NYOS Academy

 - Play fingered notes – if they play a string instrument

-If you’re not sure whether your child is at the right level for this course their music teacher should be able to advise.
+If you’re not sure whether your child is at the right level for this course, their music teacher should be able to advise accordingly.

 -

-Does my young person need to have done graded exams?
-No - we use ABRSM grades 2-5 as a guideline, but you do not need to have completed any exams
+Does my young person need to have completed graded exams?
+No, we use ABRSM grades 2-5 as a guideline, but participants do not need to have completed any exams.

 -

 My young person has just turned 15, is there space for them?
 We try to be flexible with each young musician.
-We know that bassoon, oboe, and percussion players tend to start learning a little later than other instruments, and will consider applications from 15 year olds for these instruments.
+We know that bassoon, oboe, and percussion players tend to start learning a little later than other instruments; we will consider applications from 15-year-olds for these instruments.

 -

 Is catering provided?
 Yes.
-Lunch and snacks are provided each day of the course, and we accomodate for allergies and dietary requirements.
+Lunch and snacks are provided each day of the course, and we accommodate for allergies and dietary requirements.

 -